125ade/125ade/README.md

   <img src="https://github.com/125ade/125ade/blob/main/github-header-image.png" />
 </div>

+## 👨‍💻 About Me :

 💡 In my free time, I dive into a spectrum of projects—from automating my home and experimenting with robotics to advancing artificial intelligence.
 Engineering isn't just my field of study; it's my playground!

+- 🔭 Currently hacking away at this page—because optimization never sleeps!
+- 🌱 Deep into my Master's in Computer and Automation Engineering, exploring the intricate realms of code and automation.
+- 👯 Eager to collaborate on open-source projects involving AI, IoT, Blockchain, Industrial Automation, and Web Services.
+Let's push the boundaries of tech together!
+- 🤔 Always on the lookout for fellow geeks to enrich my projects with fresh insights, squash bugs, and engineer innovative, high-performance solutions.

 <div align="center">
   <a href="https://git.io/streak-stats">